Friday September 4, 2020

 It’s true that your lawn will have more morning dew and moisture in the cooler months ahead.
 However, with the heavy summer rains leaving us his means that your lawn care routine may include some extra H2O TLC.
 During the winter your roots need to stay well watered to make it through the spring and still be healthy for summer.
 Get yourself a rain gauge to check and make sure your yard is receiving at least one inch of rain per week.
-If it isn’t then you know you need to adjust your irrigation systems or sprinklers to compensate.
+If it isn’t then you know you need to adjust your irrigation systems by enlisting the help of Lakeland Irrigation maintenance experts or sprinklers to compensate.

 - Aerate your lawn